 The purpose of this grant is to provide professional learning assistance for mathematics teachers and mathematics teacher-leaders.
-For 2018-2019, a grant of a maximum of $4000 will be awarded to an elementary or secondary school.
+For 2019-2020, a grant of a maximum of $4000 will be awarded to an elementary or secondary school.
 The grant is awarded to a school however, the professional learning is for mathematics teacher-leaders and/or mathematics teachers within the school or district.
-Professional learning must focus on one of NCSM's signature initiatives, Formative Assessment, Digital Learning or Access-Equity-Empowerment.
+Professional learning must focus on one of NCSM's signature initiatives, Equity & Access Leadership Learning Communication Exchange.
 Costs may include consultant honoraria (no gifts) and expenses, materials, books, and substitute time.
 While this grant does not fund the purchase of technology, proposals including professional learning involving the use of technology are encouraged.
 Proposals must address the following: need (include data), mathematics content, scope of the plan, other sources of funding, number of teachers and students impacted, distribution of costs, private, suburban, urban or rural-isolation context, and demographics of student body.

 The proposal (as one PDF document) is to be submitted electronically to by 11:59 PM PST on November 1, 2019.
 No mailed or faxed copies will be accepted.
 Duplicate or revised applications will not be considered.

 View the scoring rubric.
 This rubric is used by reviewers to rate proposals and determine which proposals will be selected for funding.

 I. Proposal Cover Form (PDF)

 - Complete all requested information.